youngpark1516/League-of-Legends-meta-analysis/README.md

   frameborder="0"
 ></iframe>

+There are two peaks in the distribution, the first at around 8,000 damage and the second around 20,000 damage.
+The bimodal nature suggests that there is a more complex underlying pattern in damage distribution.
-The histogram shows a bimodal distribution heavily skewed to the right.

-The skew suggests that most of the observations were concentrated on the lower end of the range, with the long tail implying that there are certain cases where players deal significantly higher damages.
+The distribution is heavily skewed to the right with a long tail extending up to 100000.
+The skew suggests that most of the observations were concentrated on the lower end of the range with the long tail implying that there are certain cases where players deal significantly higher damages.

-Further, the bimodal nature suggests that there is a more complex underlying pattern in damage distribution.

-Univariate analysis on obtained gold at 15 minutes
+**Univariate analysis on obtained gold at 15 minutes**

 <iframe
   src="assets/dist_gold.html"